In this social media management guide, you’ll learn:

 The content of your social media campaign report will depend on how in-depth you want to get.

 Imagine spending the past three months on your client’s LinkedIn Page when none of the posts generated traffic and quality leads.
-Unbeknownst to you, the YouTube videos that you created sporadically were actually the ones attracting your best customers.
+Unbeknownst to you, the YouTube videos that you created sporadically were the ones attracting your best customers.

 This all-too-real scenario paints a vital reminder: Always invest time to analyze results for your social media strategy.